India: The Modi Question: Release and reaction

 The BBC's offices in Mumbai and New Delhi were the targets of searches by the Income Tax Department of India in February 2023.
 The searches began on 14 February, and continued for three days.
 Phones and laptops belonging to employees were searched.
 The searches were seen by commentators as being in retaliation for the documentary, and received condemnation from the Editors Guild of India, a nonprofit organisation of journalists promoting press freedom, Amnesty International India, and opposition parties.
-Reporters Without Borders said that the Indian tax department raids "have all the appearance of a reprisal" for the release of the documentary, and denounced the Modi government’s attempts to clamp down on independent media.
+Reporters Without Borders said that the Indian tax department raids "have all the appearance of a reprisal" and denounced the "government’s attempts to clamp down on independent media."

 Reception

 A review of India: The Modi Question in the Deccan Herald was positive, stating that the documentary had notably given space to a variety of opinions, including those of BJP members.
-It described the portrayal of the Gujarat riots "comprehensive", and called the documentary "sharp".
+It described the portrayal of the Gujarat violence as "comprehensive", and called the documentary "sharp".
 However, it stated that the documentary had fallen short in assessing other shortcomings of the Modi administration, and in understanding the links between religious majoritarianism and gender and caste.
 Political scientist Christophe Jaffrelot, among the scholars interviewed in the documentary, stated in an interview that the BBC had produced an "incredibly rigorous" piece of work.

 A commentary in The News Minute was critical, stating that while the documentary had "interviewed the best voices", it had failed to uncover substantive new ground, and therefore allowed the Modi administration to "use the films for one more round of propaganda – painting themselves as victims".
 The author wrote that the first segment failed to interrogate open questions about the Godhra train burning.
 She was more positive about the second segment, but criticised it for not being sufficiently bold, particularly with its footage of Hindu extremists fomenting violence and of Muslims being beaten by the police during the 2020 Delhi riots.

-Discussing the first segment of the documentary, a commentary in the Telegraph noted that the majority of the narrative covered the well-documented history of the Rashtriya Swayamsevak Sangh, Modi's career, and the Gujarat riots, with the only new material being British government reports.
+Discussing the first segment of the documentary, a commentary in the Telegraph noted that the majority of the narrative covered the well-documented history of the Rashtriya Swayamsevak Sangh, Modi's career, and the Gujarat violence, with the only new material being British government reports.
 The author criticized the documentary for failing to interrogate why Western governments were willing to engage with Modi when documents in their position called him a violator of human rights, an opinion echoed by The News Minute review.
-The author was also critical of the ban on the documentary, stating that any criticism of Modi and the Sangh Parivar was wont to be derided as "colonial" by organisations that did "precious little to remove colonialism from India".
+The author was also critical of the ban on the documentary, stating that any criticism of Modi and the Sangh Parivar was being derided as "colonial" by these same organisations even though they had acted as raj-toadies during the colonial period and did "precious little to remove colonialism from India".